 - Believe they are special.

-When it comes to arrogance, sometimes we can mistake this as confidence, and we can quickly be drawn in by their magnetic charm.
+When it comes to a narcissists arrogance, sometimes we can mistake this as confidence, and we can quickly be drawn in by their magnetic charm.

 Haughty is someone who blatantly proud of showing an attitude that they are better than others, whatever that personal attitude is to the individual narcissist.
 Acts as they are above others, vain, has to own the best home that they can afford or exploit from another, or the best clothes while talking badly of those around them.